Why Women Should Lead our A.I. Future

 Women have brains that are wired very differently from men.
 A study in 2013 revealed some empirical evidence for this.
 The study concludes that the amount of connections between the left and right side of brains differ between men and women Women have brains are tuned for “interhemispheric communication” while men’s brains a tuned for “intrahemispheric communication.”
 As a consequence of this wiring men are “optimized” for performing tasks requiring perception and coordination.
 In contrast women are “optimized” with tasks integration of analytic and intuitive modes (See my other post on the coordination of rational and intuitive intelligence).

 I was reading through the AI Index the other day.
 The AI Index is a collective effort to summarize and track progress in the AI field.
 It was created and launched as a project of the One Hundred Year Study on AI at Stanford University.
-The AI Index is meant to be like an open source report with the aim of facilitating informed conversations about AI that is grounded in data.
-The initial report encourages others to contribute to this endeavor by providing more data, analyzing data and also recommended other data sources.
+The AI Index is meant to be like an open source report with the aim of facilitating informed conversations about AI that is grounded on data.
+The initial report encourages others to contribute to this endeavor by providing more data, analyzing data and also recommending other data sources.

 aggregates the measurements from academia and industry (publishing, enrollment and VC investment) to quantify the liveliness of AI as a field.

 The AI Index contains several ‘hockey stick’ charts that reveal the exponential growth of Deep Learning.
 I’ve collected a few of these charts myself a year ago.
-It’ always effective to show some exponential growth charts to get your audience interested (Nothing motivates better than greed).
+It’s always effective to show some exponential growth charts to get your audience interested (Nothing motivates better than greed).

 The report does not address one of the better motivations for the need to track AI.
 Specifically, issues regarding societal risks are absent from this initial report.
 The plan is to later introduce metrics related to AI safety, predictability, fairness of algorithms, privacy and ethical implications.